UNIVERSAL LIFE CHURCH SEMINARY

 The section on Marx too was particularly interesting.
 Again, the history was not new per se but the context in which it was placed allowed me to widen my understanding and for that I am grateful.

 Early on I surmised that the teacher of this course has (in the past or currently) a Christian point of view.
 Not a denominational affiliation - but an understanding of life's purpose and a relationship with God that aligns most often and most closely to my understanding of that shared by most Christians.
 He does not state that - but that is my take away.
 If correct, that point of view cannot help but color the lens and/or filter of his understanding.
 He makes every effort to be objective and certainly at every point is sensitive and accepting of other points of view as being of worth.
-For that I am appreciative.
+For that, I am grateful.
 If that is his belief, there is no harm in sharing that fact directly.

 The last lesson in this course was a gutsy, personal and touching.
 It has an impact.
 Perhaps even a positive impact.